 - Any person(s) transporting or handling a hazardous substance must fully understand the nature of the substance.
 In principle, do not allow any person who has not been educated on hazardous substances, to handle hazardous substances. - Before using any hazardous substance, measures for preventing disasters caused by the substance must be considered and prepared thoroughly.
 If the substance has the potential to cause a fire or explosion, place fire extinguishers nearby and work with respiratory protective equipment and heat resistant clothing.
 If a substance has the potential to cause poisoning, wear rubber gloves, a respiratory mask and protective clothing. - Take measures to prevent spattering, spillage and loss of hazardous substances during handling.
 Use a solid container with a cap or stopper that will prevent the substance spilling, leaking or evaporating. - Do not use an open flame heater in a laboratory where a volatile solvent is used. - Know the locations of fire extinguishers.
-If there is a risk of fire, ensure, in advance, that a fire extinguisher is close to the work area. - Turn off the main valve of the gas supply whenever no one will be staying in the room. - Before conducting a potentially hazardous experiment, inform the people nearby, and take appropriate safety measures. - Experiments must be designed so that the least possible amount of hazardous substances is used, and if the nature of a substance is unknown, a preliminary experiment must be conducted. - When opening glass ampoules containing hazardous liquids, prepare a sealed container and open them inside it to prevent the hazardous substance from being spilled. - There are cases in which the lids of old test chemical bottles have hardened and are difficult to open.
-When applying force with the use of spanners, etc., in cases like this, make sure you use the correct tool and make sure the bottle does not break. - Hazardous substance must not be disposed of with non-hazardous wastes.
+If there is a risk of fire, ensure, in advance, that a fire extinguisher is close to the work area. - Turn off the main valve of the gas supply whenever no one will be staying in the room. - Before conducting a potentially hazardous experiment, inform the people nearby, and take appropriate safety measures. - Experiments must be designed so that the least possible amount of hazardous substances is used, and if the nature of a substance is unknown, a preliminary experiment must be conducted. - When opening glass ampoules containing hazardous liquids, prepare a sealed container and open them inside it to prevent the hazardous substance from being spilled. - Hazardous substance must not be disposed of with non-hazardous wastes.
 They must be disposed of in accordance with the methods stipulated in the relevant regulations.